luminousmen/chat-engine/README.md

    ```

 2. **Interaction**:
-   - Type your questions related to the documents in the specified directory.
+   - Type your questions related to tweets.
    - Type `exit` to quit the chatbot.

 ## Blog Posts